gesirdek/react-to-do-app/README.md

 ## Additional information and Future Improvements

 - To be able to use drag and drop events on mobile or desktop.
 You should start the page on the relevant environment.
 This is required because of the package I have used.(react-dnd)
 - There is no "ordering" ability currently.
 This can be added as a future improvement.
 Items are now listed based on updatedAt by DESC.
-My guess, this can be completed within 2 more days.
 - There is no pagination.
 This can be controversial since this is a to-do app and it might not be expected too many items to be on the screen.
 There are a lot of alternatives to keep the items under a number like removing items from db if they are old enough.
 Yet, pagination can be implemented by adding a button at the bottom of each column.
 Clicking on it will load items from the relevant status.
 This is more suitable to the current design.
 - I think it is not required currently but language support might be added with i18n
 - Of course a login system can be added as a future improvement